OpenDevSci/LongDev-ABCD/docs/Contributing.md

 2. Clone your fork locally.
 3. Create a new branch for your changes.
 4. Push changes to your fork.
-5. Open a pull request against the main midFEMA repository.
+5. Open a pull request against the main LAP-ABCD repository.

 ### Repository Members